LiuXiaotong96/liuxiaotong96.github.io/index.md

 ---

 ## About Me

-I am a Ph.D. candidate in Engineering and Applied Science school at George Washington University, conducting research in the field of Computer Vision.
-Under the guidance of Professor Robert B. Pless, my focus lies in providing visual explanations for deep learning, particularly in the context of deep metric learning.
-This area has gained significant traction in face re-identification, image retrieval, and other applications.
-Presently, my research is exploring the visual-language model space.
-By unraveling the intricacies of networks, I aim to bridge the gap between their impressive performance and our understanding of their decision-making processes.
-Through a multidisciplinary approach, encompassing computer vision, machine learning, and natural language processing, I strive to contribute to the development of interpretable AI systems.
-Ultimately, my research aims to enhance transparency and interpretability in deep learning models, fostering trust and accountability in their deployment for real-world applications.
+I am currently a Senior Computer Vision Engineer at XMotors.AI, where I conduct research and develop vision-language models (VLMs) and large language models (LLMs) for self-driving systems and intelligent cabins.
+Previously, I was a Ph.D. student at the School of Engineering and Applied Science at George Washington University, where I conducted research in the field of computer vision under the guidance of Professor Robert B. Pless.
+My work focused on providing visual explanations for deep learning models, particularly in the context of deep metric learning—an area with impactful applications such as face re-identification and image retrieval.

+Currently, my research explores the application of vision-language models (VLMs) in autonomous driving.
+I focus on using VLMs and LLMs as decision-making agents to enhance vehicle safety and provide a more comfortable and intelligent in-cabin experience for every passenger.

 ## Publications